How to access hidden folders

 1. Open Finder.

-2. Click "Go" on the menu bar.
+2. Click Go on the menu bar.

-3. Press and hold the “option/alt” key.
+3. Press and hold the Option key.

-4. Click the "Library" shortcut which appears.
+4. Click the Library shortcut that appears.

-5. Then navigate to the relevant folder (Application Support, Caches or Preferences)
+5. Then navigate to the relevant folder (Application Support, Caches or Preferences.)

 1.gif